Vapi Voice AI Review: A Comprehensive Analysis and Key Takeaways

 Vapi has some more advanced features we haven’t covered yet.
 Let’s take a look.

-Create Multistep Processes with Blocks
+Create Multistep Processes with Workflows

 For our Chinese restaurant, a potential workflow might look like this: